What exactly is a Bitcoin Exchange?

 - Financial regulations differ across countries, so being aware of loopholes is critical.

 The first step is setting up a bitcoin wallet.
 You can store this wallet on your computer on a hard drive.
 There are many places to register for a bitcoin wallet.
 Next, you have to purchase the bitcoin.
 You can either try a formal exchange or a P2P route.
 Exchanges are more formal operations geared towards purchases, generally through bank transfers, debit and credit cards.
-A wide number of exchanges serve UK traders.
-Let’s dive deeper and learn more about where to buy bitcoin in UK.
+A wide number of exchanges serve US traders.
+Let’s dive deeper and learn more about where to buy bitcoin in US.
 You can also research the crypto broker, comparison of sites and pros as well as cons of every major exchange here.

 Coinbase Versus Coinmama: Clash of the Titans

 Coinbase is one of the largest bitcoin exchanges.
 Here are some facts:

 - Bitcoins may be purchased by debit card, credit card, bank transfer and SEPA transfer as well.

 - This is a US-based exchange founded in the year 2012.

 - It is the largest of cryptocurrency exchanges trading Ethereum and Litecoin, apart from bitcoin.